At our 2017 high-school reunion, one of my dearest classmates hugged me and, without hint of irony, whispered, “You’ve had an interesting life, Gary.”

 But I had a stroke in January of 2015, so had to delay those plans.

 It was very minor as strokes go, and I recovered fully, but for loss of about 40 percent (lower left) of my field of vision.
 I had to quit driving, so it was good that I’d gotten a bike – the Big – the year before.
-Folks are safe with me pedaling 10 to 15 miles per hour.
-Not so with me driving at any rate faster.
+Folks are safe when I’m pedaling 10 to 15 miles per hour.
+Not so when I’m driving at any rate faster.

 One of the side effects of the delay was that my ambitions for the project grew bolder as the August 2017 solar eclipse grew nearer.
 Sure, I’d still ride from the Keys to New York, but only as part of a continuous 48-state journey celebrating the pending eclipse.